Praqma/pretested-integration-plugin/README.md

 * **Ready** branches are specified by configuring the SCM plugin (not the prestested integration plugin) to pic up changes on those specific branches.
 For the Git plugin, it is the `Branch Specifier`.
 * The **integration branch** is the target branch for integration.
 This is where changes from the ready-branches comes in.

+Merge strategies:

+**Accumulated** and **Squashed**.
+These are explained, together with more background information, and a discussion on the different merge strategies in [JOSRA](http://www.josra.org) as a blog post: " [Pretested Integration Plugin](http://www.josra.org/blog/2014/06/23/Pretested%2Bintegration%2Bplugin.html)".

 ## Architecture